waterlinked/docs/docs/underwater-gps/locators/locator-u1.md

 The Locator-U1 has an internal rechargeable battery.
 Use the included USB-C cable and a 5 V / 2 A (or higher) wall adapter to charge it.
 The U1 will require to be fully charged before each operation as it will discharge over time when left with the cap off.
 Depending on the age of the U1 and the temperature in the environment the discharging effect will be worse.

+!!!
+Note
+Do not use your computer to charge the locator, the computers USB port does not supply enough power to charge the locator.
+Charge for at least 7 hours.
+Note that a steady green light only indicates gps lock, and has nothing to do with the charging status.

 1) **Insert the USB-C cable**
    Plug one end of the cable into the Locator-U1’s charging port.

 2) **Connect to a suitable power source**
-   Attach the other end of the cable to a wall adapter providing at least 2 A.
+   Attach the other end of the cable to a wall adapter providing at least 5V/2A.
    Avoid charging from a computer USB port.

 3) **Charge for 7 hours**
    Leave the Locator-U1 connected for a full 7 hours to ensure a complete charge.
 You can then disconnect the cable and use the Locator-U1.
+Charging overnight the night before use is a recommended routine.

 ### LED Behavior While Charging